metaDAOproject/anchor-test/README.md

 # License

-The scripts and documentation in this project are released under the [GNU General Public License](LICENSE).
+The scripts and documentation in this project are released under the [MIT License](LICENSE).